-Sonic Grounds aimed to unpack some of the underlying topics and thoughts that emanate from Yassin's contextual work on music and video by expanding the discussion to a number of UK-based practitioners, with view to yield different interpretations and readings to sampling, popular culture and the politics of aurality.
-The series of talks also attempted to extrapolate experiences of listening between the cities of London and Beirut to seek potential moments of dissonance or resonance.
+Sonic Grounds aims to unpack some of the underlying topics and thoughts that emanate from Raed Yassin’s contextual work on music and video by expanding the discussion to a number of UK-based practitioners, with view to yield different interpretations and readings to sampling, popular culture and the politics of aurality.
+The series of talks also attempts to extrapolate experiences of listening between the cities of London and Beirut to seek potential moments of dissonance or resonance.

 Video screening: Featuring Mahmoud Yassin